Mr-Smyth/circles/docs/Testing.md

     * Page rendered as expected
     * I was forced to enter the required information.
     * Trailing Whitespace was ignored on form submission.
-    * Entering a name not in the DB, resulted in a creation of new sibling.
+    * Entering a name not in the DB, resulted in the creation of new sibling.
-    * Entering a name in the DB, resulted in correct linking of that person, as child to parents and sibling to other siblings.
+    * Entering a name in the DB, resulted in the correct linking of that person, as a child to parents and sibling to other siblings.
 <br>

 * :hammer: TEST:
     * Checked the remove Sibling feature in assign children
 * :clipboard: RESULT:
-    * I was able to remove any child i clicked on.
+    * I was able to remove any child I clicked on.
     * I was returned to assign siblings page correctly.
-    * all pages rendered as expected, with desired amount of information.
+    * all pages rendered as expected, with the desired amount of information.

 </details>